Excel Data Forms: The Hidden Hero of Productivity

 • The whole record is committed as opposed to each cell.

 Using the form, I can enter data faster, and when I Tab to the end of the form, I can hit the Enter key to start another record.
-I can navigate through the records either using the controls on the right side of the vertical scrollbar.
+I can navigate through the records using the controls on the right side of the vertical scrollbar.

-How to Create an Excel Data Form
+How to Create a Data Entry Form

 1. Open your Microsoft Excel spreadsheet